DabbinDallas/A4K_Recommendations/Getting Started COPY.md

 ***PRICES FOR THESE ARE FROM NOVEMBER 2025 SO THEY'RE SUBJECT TO CHANGE***
 #
-If you want to ask about which device you should get/which device people are using then your best bet is on either; the Kodi Forums, the Official Kodi Subreddit, or the Androidtv Subreddit (Just make sure you dont mention third-party/piracy addons in your post as your post has a very high chance of getting deleted).
+If you want to ask about which device you should get/which device people are using then your best bet is on either: the Kodi Forums, the Official Kodi Subreddit, or the Androidtv Subreddit (Just make sure you dont mention third-party/piracy addons in your post as your post has a very high chance of getting deleted).
 Regarding which device to pick, you need to include some information about the points below so you can get a more customised individual response.

-- what will you be using this device for in addition to Kodi.
+- What will you be using this device for in addition to Kodi.
-- price range
+- Price range
-- your own technical ability
+- Your own technical ability
-- your tv/monitor display options such as only SDR, Dolby Vision, and/or HDR 10/10+
+- Your tv/monitor display options such as only SDR, Dolby Vision, and/or HDR 10/10+
-- your audio system capabilities such as:
+- Your audio system capabilities such as:
   Stereo, Surround 5.1, Surround 7.1, DTS, DTS-HD, Dolby Atmos, Atmos True-HD
-- and what cables the audio system uses such as:
+- And what cables the audio system uses such as:
   Optical/TOSLINK or HDMI PASSTHROUGH

 ## Installing addons

 There are many different ways to install addons.
 Users can add the relevant repository or download the individual addon zip file (Stay away from third party installers for security reasons).
-In any case, the easiest way to accomplish this is by doing a Google search: Install [Addon Name] Kodi and looking for a link from the official Kodi Wiki for Kodi-endorsed addons, for third-party addons you can look for links from Troypoint, or you can check out this repository's [Recommended Addons](https://github.com/DabbinDallas/A4K_Recommendations/blob/main/Recommended%20Add-ons.md) or [Full Addon Setup Guides](https://github.com/DabbinDallas/A4K_Recommendations/tree/main/Full%20Addon%20Setup%20Guides) for the most popular addons in the A4K subreddit.
+In any case, the easiest way to accomplish this is by doing a Google search: Install [Addon Name] Kodi and looking for a link from the official Kodi Wiki for Kodi-endorsed addons.
+For third-party addons you can do the same Google search and look for links from Troypoint OR you can check out this repository's [Recommended Addons](https://github.com/DabbinDallas/A4K_Recommendations/blob/main/Recommended%20Add-ons.md) or [Full Addon Setup Guides](https://github.com/DabbinDallas/A4K_Recommendations/tree/main/Full%20Addon%20Setup%20Guides) for the most popular addons in the A4K subreddit.
 When installing any addon, it is also recommended to use the official repository for that addon.
 Some addons are available from multiple repositories but only the official repository for that addon is supported by the developer and will receive timely updates and maintenance.
 Avoid using mass repositories such as SuperRepo or similar which just host a plethora of addons but offer no maintenance or updates.

 Addons have the same access to your system as Kodi, and can therefore be used to perform malicious tasks like steal credit card information and send spam without your knowledge.
 With this in mind, it is highly recommended that you only install addons from a trusted source and conduct reasonable research into what you are installing.

 ## Installing builds

-***TLDR: STAY AWAY FROM BUILDS THEY ARE JUST BLOATWARE TRASH.
+***TLDR: STAY AWAY FROM BUILDS THEY ARE JUST BLOATWARE TRASH AND A SECURITY RISK.
 INSTALL YOUR ADDONS SEPERATELY, OPTIONALLY ADD A SKIN IF YOU WANT IT TO LOOK NICE, AND IF YOU WANT TO GET MORE ADVANCED THEN DO SOME RESEARCH ON WIDGETS TO ADD CUSTOM SHORTCUTS TO YOUR KODI HOMEPAGE.***

 Many factors can lead to degraded Kodi performance, including installing far too many addons and making graphical modifications to the Kodi interface.
 Unfortunately, this is also what makes many builds appealing.
 Some build makers also modify addon code that could result in addons breaking unnecessarily.